-A new clean energy harvesting solution could help optimise ocean observation technologies - making them more resilient, powerful and eco-friendly, not to mention a whole lot more effective at collecting valuable data.
+A new clean energy harvesting solution could help optimise ocean observation technologies – making them more resilient, powerful, eco-friendly and a whole lot more effective at collecting valuable data.

 It’s an innovation that might not sound like very much on land: a renewable energy source able to generate about half the energy of a single AA alkaline battery.
 But what about at the depths of the ocean, up to 1000 metres below the surface?
 It’s an innovation that starts to take on another dimention altogether.